kyleu/databaseflow/README.txt

 ## Installation

-* If you've installed the universal zip, run the file `bin/databaseflow` from the extracted package.
+* If you've installed the universal jar, you'll need Java 8 installed.
+Then run "java -jar DatabaseFlow.jar".
-* If you've installed the Debian package, you may run `databaseflow` from any shell path.
+* For macOS users, open the .dmg file and drag the app to your Applications folder.
-* For Windows users, start the file `bin\databaseflow.bat`, or use the start menu icon.
+* For Windows users, unzip the downloaded file and run "Database Flow.exe" in the extracted folder.

 ## Configuration

 * If you're on Windows, config files are stored in `%APPDATA%\Database Flow`.
-For other, saner OSs, you configuration folder may be found in `~/.databaseflow`/
+For macOS and Linux, the configuration folder may be found in `~/.databaseflow`/
 * The main configuation file is named `databaseflow.conf`.
 * You may change the configration for file path, mail setup, and storage locations.